 Rule of Thirds

-In web design, you can use this method to draw attention to a CTA button by positioning the subject to look toward the clickable link.
+In web design, you can use the Rule of Thirds to draw attention to a CTA (call to action) button by compelling the subject to look toward the clickable link.

 Tools You’ll Need

-If you’re looking for a video version of how to draw for beginners, look no further than this free YouTube course highlighting some of the fundamentals of art.
+If you’re looking for a video version of how to draw for beginners, look no further than this YouTube course highlighting some of the fundamentals of art.

 Price: $9.99 for eight weeks

-Price: $109.99 – often on sale for as much as 90% off.
+Price: $109.99 (often on sale for as much as 90% off)

 Skillshare offers some more specialized courses, such as the art of figure drawing.
 Choose the type of drawing you’d like to learn first and take one of their dozens of offerings.
-You can start with a free trial to Skillshare.
+You can start with a free trial on Skillshare.

 Price: FREE or $99 per year for Premium